qiuwenbaike/Write/README.md

 * created for [WikiSkripta](https://www.wikiskripta.eu) medical wiki,
 * and released under Creative Commons Zero v1.0 Universal license.

-To the extent possible under law, I have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
 This software is distributed without any warranty.

 For additional info please refer to the [COPYING file](COPYING).